A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds

 If for all $|z|\leq{}h^{\beta}$ the submanifold estimate is sharp we cannot expect to do better than \eqref{trivsub}. \item[Observation 4] Eigenfunctions and quasimodes have the property that they oscillate with frequency on the order $h^{-1}$, therefore the cannot change much in a region of size $h$.
 This means that the estimate of \eqref{trivsub} is the best we may expect for $\beta\geq{}1$ and in fact we see that this is indeed the cases for both the point and tube sharp examples. \end{itemize}

-From these four observations (along with interpolation from known results) we can generate a full set of $L^{p}$ estimates that agree with \cite{Krupchyk} up to some logarithmic loss in some cases.
-In Section \ref{flatexample} we construct sharp quasimodes examples in the flat model case that prove these $L^{p}$ estimates to be sharp.
+From these four observations (along with interpolation from known results) we, in Section 1, generate a full set of $L^{p}(\Sigma_{\beta})$ In Section \ref{flatexample} we construct a family of sharp quasimodes examples in the flat model case that prove these $L^{p}$ estimates to be sharp.
 In Section \ref{quastoeig} we show that on the sphere we can construct exact eigenfunctions with the same properties as the sharp quasimode examples which means that, in any situation, we may check estimates against the flat model.
 In Section \ref{pickexample} we discuss how, given knowledge of the semiclassical techniques employed to prove the whole and submanifold estimates, one chooses the correct example to get a sharp quasimode.